[If you purchase anything on this site, I may make a commission. Disclosure Policy]

 Read through the Gospels and look at how Jesus dwelt with people.
 He could be strong and tough to those who opposed Him and hurt others.
 He was also gentle and kind to all who came to Him.
 You can know this Jesus for yourself!

-If you are a Christian, Jesus is living in your skin - regardless of your skin colour, gender or appearance.
+If you are a Christian, Jesus is living in your skin - regardless of skin colour, gender or appearance.
 How well are you and I reflecting the truly important characteristics of Jesus?

 For more information about Glenn Davis, see our About Glenn page or visit Glenn Davis Books.